DIY Water Heater Testing and Repair

 - Heating elements

 If your electric hot water heater is slow to heat, runs out of hot water faster than it used to, or doesn’t deliver any hot water at all, there’s a 90 percent chance that simply replacing one or both of the heating elements will solve the problem.
 Water heater repairs are straightforward, and replacement elements are inexpensive ($8 to $20) and readily available at home centers, hardware stores and appliance parts dealers.
+Here are a few tips to help you if your heater is not working.

 We’ll show you how to test the heating elements, remove one if it’s bad, and install a new one.
 Just keep in mind that water heaters have a typical life span of 10 to 15 years.
 If your heater is approaching old age, replacement may be smarter than repair.